How to Plan a Year of Great Content on a Small Budget

 - Need a tool to create social media images?
 Try these or these

 - Infographics are awesome, and these tools help you make your own

 - The best tools for creating video can be found here, and video editing apps are here

 - Want to create a podcast?
 Try these tools

 - Get started with everything needed for email marketing using these tools

-- Oh, and here’s a free tool to create eBooks; you’re welcome
+- Oh, and here’s a guide to creating eBooks using Visme’s free tool; you’re welcome

 - If you have extra time (hah), wade through this – Content Marketing Institute’s 175 top tools for content marketers

 When you’re strapped for time and budget, it’s bad business sense to create single-use content.
 You need to think in grander terms – how many useful pieces of content can you get out of a single idea?